loader

 Summer or Winter, it doesn’t matter: skiers, pedestrians, hikers, bicycle lovers or who simply loves to enjoy a panoramic view, but without getting tired, will find open Ski lifts all over the year in the ski areas of FVG

-The bivouac, dedicated to the Friulan alpinist Damiana del Gobbo who fell on the Piccola di Lavaredo, is located in the heart of the charming and lonely Cadin di Dentro, at the top of a grassy hill, almost completely surrounded by high vertical rock-faces (the Creton di Culzei, Torre Sappada , Creton di Clap Grande, and the Campanili di Elbel).
-Just to the west, the view sweeps to the Terze and the distant Dolomites of the Val Comelico.
-To the north it is closed by the Col Lanar.
+The bivouac, dedicated to the Friulian mountaineer Damiana del Gobbo who fell on the Piccola di Lavaredo, stands in the heart of the evocative and solitary Cadin di Dentro, at the top of a grassy knoll, almost completely surrounded by tall and vertical walls (Creton di Culzei, Torre Sappada, Creton di Clap Grande, Campanili di Elbel).
+Only to the west can the view extend to the Terze and the distant Dolomites of the Comelico valley.
+To the north it is closed by Col Lanar.

 moderate